 LUST :: THE SEXY PICTURE

 LinkedIn is not a dating website.
-The recruiter is not going to pick you because you look hot.
+The recruiter is not going to pick you from Linkedin because you look hot.
 Dressing in skimpy outfits sends the wrong message, yes ladies I’m talking to you.
 No pouty lips or sunglasses please!
 Whether managers know it or not they are subconsciously using that picture to judge key traits about you.
 Remember, you want to look competent and bright; glamour shots say immature and do nothing to bolster your perceived intellect.

 WRATH :: SLICING AND DICING